aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2019/aspose-words-for-java-19-5-release-notes/_index.md

     /// <para>In order to use the stream font source you should create a derived class from the <see cref="StreamFontSource"/>
     /// and provide implementation of the <see cref="OpenFontDataStream"/> method.</para>
     ///
-    /// <para><see cref="OpenFontDataStream"/> method could be called numerous times.
+    /// <para><see cref="OpenFontDataStream"/> method could be called a few times.
 For the first time it will be called
     /// when Aspose.Words scans the provided font sources to get the list of available fonts.
 Later it may be called if the
     /// font is used in the document to parse the font data and to embed the font data to some output formats.</para>
     ///
-    /// <para><see cref="StreamFontSource"/> may be useful because it allows to load the font data only when it is required
+    /// <para><see cref="StreamFontSource"/> may be useful because it enables to load the font data only when it is required
     /// and not to store it in the memory for the <see cref="FontSettings"/> lifetime.</para>
     /// </remarks>
     public abstract class StreamFontSource : FontSourceBase, IFontData